Alabama's Mountain Biking Trails: Hidden Gems That Rival the Nation's Best

 Oak Mountain’s Black Jump Lines: Lightning, Thunder & Tails

-There’s also a cluster of black-rated jump trails—Lightning, Thunder, and Tails—for riders looking to progress or just catch air.
+There’s also a cluster of black-rated jump trails—Lightning, Thunder, and Tails—for riders looking to progress or catch air.
 No lift access here, but these ride like mini bike park lines.
 Short, steep, and feature-packed.
-I’ve ridden all three and they’re well built with clean takeoffs and rollable landings if you’re not sending it full throttle.
+I’ve ridden all three, and they’re well built with clean takeoffs and rollable landings if you’re not sending it full throttle.

-My Favorite Place to Ride
+Why Oak Mountain Is My Favorite Place to Ride

 I keep coming back because I love riding here—for all it offers.
 The mix of terrain, the climbs, the tech, the rock—Oak Mountain has all the stuff I actually enjoy riding.
 And being based in flat northern Illinois, the elevation is a bonus.
 It’s not about checking boxes.
 I just have fun here.